devthefuture-org/blastra/README.md

 npx create-blastra
 ```

 This command scaffolds a new project with sensible defaults.
-You’ll get a directory structure like:
+You'll get a directory structure like:

 ```kotlin
 my-blastra-app